bo100nka/bank-documents-parser/bank-documents-parser/bank-documents-parser/README.md

 * a log file located at `c:/YellowNET/app.log` _(which can be viewed by `notepad`)_.

 ## Remarks
-* The application flow ignores any `outgoing` payments.
+* The application flow ignores some `outgoing` payments.